Tenzer/explosion/README.md

 * Detect the terminal window size and use that as the base of the image output size.
 * Allow override of the output image size and resize interpolation function through flags.
 * Attempt to implement maato's solution with the higher image resolution, by making use of the extra characters available.
+* Possibly add support for 256 color output, for terminals which only support that (with a flag).